 French Brie de Meaux, dating to the 8th century, is considered one of the world's great cheeses.
-Authentic French Brie is made with raw or unpasteurized milk and, as such, can't be imported by the United States.
+Authentic French Brie is made with raw or unpasteurized milk and, as such, can't be imported into the United States.
 You'll have to go to France to savor this delicacy.

 If the label on your product says "Produced in France" and you purchased it in the U.S., then your Brie has been made with pasteurized milk.
 It is still an excellent-tasting cheese.
 Brie is formed into rounds and can range from 4-ounce minis to wheels that weigh 5 pounds and more.
 It's an expensive cheese, so expect to shell out some cash for the good stuff.